Academic Terms and Definitions

 • Marketing Management

-A Minor is an optional secondary area of study that can be related to or different from your major, and provides an introductory level of education about a single discipline.
-A minor is not mandatory, and is selected after you begin your university studies.
+A minor is an optional secondary area of study that can be related to or different from your major, and provides an introductory level of education about a single discipline.
+You can choose a minor after you begin your university studies.
 See the Alphabetical List of Minors for options.

-A Credit is the unit of measurement for university courses.
+A credit is the unit of measurement for university courses.
 Usually, a course that lasts one semester is equivalent to one half-credit (0.5).
+Full-year courses are usually one full credit (1.0).